JagjitBhatia-UIC/homework5/README.md

 We will test that your server can handle lots of requests.
 You should be able to reliably serve 300 rapid fire requests.

+Use the `time` utility to measure the run time of the concurrent program.
+Why is it faster?

 ## Submission
 We will collect the assignments through gradescope.
 There won't be an autograder because the cloud instances don't have multiple cores to test your concurrency results.
 We expect the program to work as described.
+Name your file server.c
 There will also be some short answer questions about socket programming for you to answer.